tcclay/CopyAubie/app/Notes/readme.txt

         due to some asynchronous bug.
 I believe this has since been fixed, but if it hasn't it occurs only rarely when rotating the screen while the sequence is being played.
+    - The MediaPlayer objects sometimes behave unexpectedly and cause a runtime exception.
+        This has to do with prepareAsync() being called in the wrong state, but I cannot figure out how this occurs.
+It doesn't help that this bug is extremely hard to replicate.

 Miscellaneous:
     - Screen orientation is locked for the splash screen only.
 Screen orientation